Maria Boberg

-She was a fruit merchant in Stockholm.
-In 1802, she applied to the city authorities for a permit to trade as a månglare.
-The månglare-permit was granted by the city authorities to people (foremost married women) who could argue that they needed to support themselves, and there where regulations to prevent a månglare from expanding their business beyond what was needed for self support.
+Regulations were in place to prevent a månglare from expanding their business beyond what was needed for self-support.
 Maria Boberg belonged to the minority of månglare who managed to become wealthy on her business.
-It was uncommon for a månglare to achieve her level of success.
+It was uncommon for a månglare to attain her level of success.
 A sign of this was that Maria Boberg was not addressed with the title månglare (which was her official and formal profession), but as a fruit merchant.
+She was also addressed as fru in court, which was at the time typically reserved for noblewomen.
 She acquired a house with eight apartments, renting out apartments to noblemen employed at the royal court.
-She left her business to her niece and foster daughter Charlotta Christina Boberg.